Europe

 Schloss Neuschwanstein – Germany

 I lived in Germany in the late 1980s and made many business and personal trips while living there and after moving back to the States.
 I supported the marketing and sales of our products in the northern and southern countries, including Benelux, Scandinavia, Italy, and Spain.
-I spent a lot of time visiting southern Germany, Switzerland, and Britain.
+I spent much time visiting southern Germany, Switzerland, and Britain.
 I got about everywhere else, including a visit behind the Iron Curtain in late 1989 and immediately after the fall in early 1990.
 What a time that was!

 Germany